IGM-202-2235/project-2-ebh1540/README.md

 #### Steering Behaviors

 - Seek - The food that the player places.
 Otherwise, this fish will just wander
-- Seperation - Separate from all other food motivated fish
+- Separation - Separate from all other food motivated fish

 ## Sources